 What is Kassandra?

-Kassandra is the first Integrated Decision Support System that facilitates the creation, development and management of a truly resilient city.
-With Kassandra it will be possible to improve city planning and resource management, with the aim of enhancing the natural and built environment and the quality of life of its inhabitants.
+With Kassandra it will be possible to improve planning and resource management of a city, with the aim of enhancing the natural and built environment and the quality of life of its inhabitants.

 How does Kassandra work?

-Kassandra is a multi-dimensional research and design approach – based on Building Information Modelling technology – that uses analysis and simulation tools that take a long-term and whole-system view of a historic urban environment.
+Kassandra creates or builds upon a Digital Twin of the asset to be studied that uses analysis and simulation tools to take a long-term and whole-system view of an environment.

 Clarity from complexity